 In the 16th century India, the powerful empire of the Great Moguls rises between the Indus and the Ganges rivers.
 Players in Rajas of the Ganges race against each other in support of the empire by developing their estates into wealthy and magnificent provinces.
 You must use your dice wisely and carefully plot where to place your workers, while never underestimating the benefits of good karma.
 For 2 – 4 players, games last roughly 45 – 75 minutes.

 FOR MORE: Buy Rajas of the Ganges on Amazon

 #02 | Fantastic Factories

 Fantastic Factories makes the list of games like Coimbra because it also blows away gaming convention you know by seamlessly rolling different mechanics together and really make it work.
 You are building up your operation but you have so many different ways to do it and things to attend to.

 It’s a manufacturing arms race!
 Compete against other players as you try to build the most efficient set of factories in the shortest time.
 In Fantastic Factories, you race to manufacture the most goods or build the most prestigious buildings.
 There are elements of dice rolling, worker placement, engine building, resource management, tableau building, simultaneous play, and some card drafting.
 The game ends when any player has manufactured 12 goods or constructed 10 buildings.
 For 1 – 5 players, games run 45 – 60 minutes each.

-FOR MORE: Buy Fantastic Factories
+FOR MORE: Buy Fantastic Factories on Amazon

 #01 | Lorenzo il Magnifico